BIOLOGY FOR LIFE

 D4.1.4-- Abiotic factors as selection pressures.

-• Define selective pressure.
+• Define selective pressure and density-independent.

-• State example abiotic selective pressures.
+• State example biotic and abiotic selective pressures.

 • Outline how a selective pressure acts on the variation in a population.